Wednesday, December 31, 2025

 There is a specific kind of heartbreak that belongs only to travelers: Finding the perfect restaurant on your very last day.

-Lesson learned: Loyalty is noble, but in travel (and maybe in love), exploring is better.
+Lesson learned: Loyalty is noble, but in travel (and maybe in love), you really should shop around first.

 The Man with the Extra Rice

-A local man sat at the next table, digging into a lunch that looked suspiciously like the "Economy Rice" (Nasi Campur) we have back home in Malaysia.
+A local man sat at the next table, digging into a lunch that looked suspiciously like the Nasi Campur (Economy Rice) we have back home in Malaysia.
 A wave of nostalgia hit me.
 I dropped the cool tourist act and leaned over.

 "That looks amazing," I said.
 "Where did you get it?"